 He is a keen supporter of the Trust and through his work as a member of NARPO he has helped raise monies to help the support the Trust in its valuable work.

-Sue has been working for Sussex Police since April 2004, joining the then Press and Public Relations Department with responsibility for media liaison for Brighton and Hove Division.
-Sue has held a number of roles in that particular field, Sue is currently a Senior Communications Manager within Sussex Police’s Media and Communications Department with a remit of internal communications.
+Sue has been working for Sussex Police since April 2004, joining the then Press & PR Department with responsibility for media liaison for Brighton & Hove Division.
+Having held a number of roles in that particular field, Sue is currently a Senior Communications Manager within Sussex Police’s Media and Communications Department with a remit of internal communications.

-Having been a Trustee for some years, Sue chairs the Fundraising and Publicity Committee.
+Having been a Trustee for some years, Sue co-chairs the Marketing and Bungalow Committee.
 She brings her experience of developing and delivering communications, with the Trust Manager and team, to help publicise the charity, increase and maintain membership numbers and to encourage fundraising ideas and opportunities.

 Sandra is now retired from Sussex Police, which she joined in the Criminal Justice Department (CJD) working with the Case Administrators and Witness Care teams.
 Her last role was within Restorative Justice, working with harmed people and the harmer.